41 Interesting Facts about Birmingham, England (2023 Edition)

 #30: The World’s First Hole-In-The-Heart Surgery

-The first ever hole-in-the-heart surgery was carried out in 1950 in Birmingham’s Children’s Hospital, a world-famous specialist paediatric centre.
+The first ever hole-in-the-heart surgery was carried out in 1950 at Birmingham’s Children’s Hospital, a world-famous specialist pediatric center.

 #31: World’s Largest Single Floor Critical Care Unit